It’s not looking good for the healthcare system y’all…but that’s not none of my business!

 10 Weeds you can use to Heal Yourself

-• Dandelion – always first on my list is the lowly, but beautiful, dandelion.
+• enter site Dandelion – always first on my list is the lowly, but beautiful, dandelion.
 Every part is edible, nutritious and beneficial.
 The roots are excellent roasted and brewed (add maca root and chicory for a coffee substitute).
 The leaves and root are fantastic blodd tonics and help support your liver in it’s cleansing action while nourishing your body.
 We love the flowers battered and pan fried with a honey drizzle.

 Burdock can be cooked, eaten raw or boiled into tea.
 The younger the better as the stems, leaves, and roots become harder with age.
 The young leaves are a delicious, bitter addition to mixed greens and salads.

 • watch Red Clover – this cute little pink version of the common clover plant is especially good for boosting fertility, soothing painful breasts, and reducing symptoms of PMS.
 It is also used as a cancer preventative, and treatment for whooping cough (moms!).

 One study found that red clover is used to treat cancer in all parts of the body in 33 different cultures!
 It is also useful in less serious conditions like indigestion.